mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 and lose SOC –2.
 Succeed and gain DM+2 to your next advancement roll.
 Gain the researcher as an Enemy.

 10 You obtain a rare alien artefact or life form to study.
 Roll any Science 8+.
-If you succeed, you uncover the subject’s secrets and gain DM+2 to your next advancement roll.
+If you succeed, you uncover the subject's secrets and gain DM+2 to your next advancement roll.
 If you fail, suffer DM-2 to your next ad- vancement roll.

 11 You study at one of the great universities or research facilities.
 Gain Investigate, or gain a +4DM to your next